oraclekit/chainlink-docs/source/index.html.md

   "perRequest": "1000000000000000"
 }
 ```
-Space on blockchains is limited and so generally costly to utilize.
+Space on blockchains is limited and thus costly to utilize.
 On the other side of the oracle, API calls to protected APIs are often behind pay walls.
 Oracle services by their nature come with expenses.
 For this reason, the Smart Oracle platform has a way to specify service prices for each adapter.

 Prices are generally set per request made by the oracle; This can be prepaid for scheduled services, or paid per request for on demand services.
 Additionally, prices can be set based on the duration of required availability of the oracle.